rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 In this section, we’re going to review the process of configuring and building a kernel.
 This is in contrast to macOS or Windows-based operating systems, which come preconfigured and therefore contain support for many features you may or may not want.

-The Linux design philosophy allows the individual to decide on the important parts of the kernel.This individualized design has the important benefit of letting you thin down the feature list so that Linux can run as efficiently as possible.
+The Linux design philosophy allows the individual to decide on the important parts of the kernel.
+This individualized design has the important benefit of letting you thin down the feature list so that Linux can run as efficiently as possible.

 This is also one of the reasons why it is possible to customize Linux to run in various hardware setups, from low-end systems, to embedded systems, to high-end systems.